-Our third and newest distillery is located in the breathtaking Porongurup Mountain Range and is the home of Tiger Snake Whiskey.
+Our third and newest distillery is located in the breathtaking Porongurup Mountain Range, and is the home of Tiger Snake and Dugite Whiskey.

-Drawing on the best local rye, classic grain bill of corn, and malted barley to produce a full-flavoured range of Tiger Snake Whiskies.
+Drawing on the best local rye, classic grain bill of corn, and malted barley to produce a full-flavoured whiskey.

 The Western tiger snake (Notechis scutatus occidentalis) is a dangerously venomous elapid that grows to about 1 meter in length.
 They occur throughout the cooler parts of South-West Western Australia preferring wetlands, rivers and forests where they feed predominately on frogs but will happily take anything they can fit in their mouth.
 Some populations of tiger snakes have ended up on off-shore islands where they only eat birds and reptiles, and their body shape has changed to reflect what food they eat.